OLUWAMUYIWA/odor/hows/spec.md

 	- **port**: client port. bittorrent reserved: 6881-6889
 	- **uploaded**: total amount uploaded since `started` event was sent to the tracker. in base-10 ascii.
 	- **downloaded**: total amount downloaded since `started` event was sent to the tracker. in base-10 ascii.

+## Piece Download

+- A Piece is not reported as downloaded except its hash has been verified.